184.108.40.206.10 DsrDeregisterDnsHostRecords (Opnum 41)

 The deletion of site-specific records MUST be attempted for every site in the enterprise of the DC on which the method is executed.

-Unless stated otherwise, if the attempt to delete any records documented above fails for any reason, then the server MUST ignore the error and continue message processing.
+Unless stated otherwise, if the attempt to delete any records documented previously fails for any reason, then the server MUST ignore the error and continue message processing.

 It is possible that this method call will create a time-consuming run that can generate significant network traffic for enterprises with many sites.